 #1 - Experience

-Whatever your needs, the prospective agency should show samples of their work that demonstrate a similar approach to what you want to do.
+Whatever your needs, the prospective agency should show samples of their work created by their in-house team that demonstrates high-quality content and a similar approach to what you want to do.
 Everyone will tell you they can do what you want.
-But if they can't or won't show you their previous work, you're just rolling the dice with your company's future.
+But if they can't or won't show you their previous work or digital marketing projects, you're just rolling the dice with your company's future.

 #2 - Reliability

 Nothing ruins the weekend like missing a Friday deadline because your agency partner bumped you down the priority list for a bigger client.
-Make sure the prospective agency has a solid reputation of being on time with their deliverables.
+Make sure the prospective agency has a solid reputation for being on time with their deliverables.
 Talk with some of their clients and ask about their dependability.
 Obviously, an isolated incident is bound to happen once in a blue moon, but for the most part, these clients should be giving glowing reports on the agency's ability to meet deadlines.

 #3 – Size of the Agency

 When it comes to agencies, the bigger, more prominent ones may not always be right for your specific needs.
 Bigger agencies also mean more levels of red tape and bureaucracy.
 Approvals may take longer to be signed off on, which could stand to delay your launch/release dates.

 #4 - Chemistry

 Make sure you know the people you talk with initially are the same people you'll actually be working with.
 Many agencies have a pitch team that wins your business, only for you to realize you'll be working with a grumpy, tired rep (geesh, is that really whiskey I smell on his breath?).
-There may be a reason why they didn't want you to know who would be handling your account up front… and none of those reasons will wind up benefiting your business.
+There may be a reason why they didn't want you to know who would be handling your account upfront… and none of those reasons will wind up benefiting your business.

 Need Help Choosing The Right Digital Agency?

 We'd love to help!
-Please fill out the form below to get started, or call us at 941-564-9328.
+Fill out our contact form or give us a call at 941-564-9328.